eclipse-cdt/cdt/NewAndNoteworthy/CDT-12.0.md

 See [Noteworthy issues and PRs](https://github.com/eclipse-cdt/cdt/issues?q=is%3Aclosed+label%3Anoteworthy+milestone%3A12.0.0) for this release in the issue/PR tracker.

+## Improved launch configuration for CMake and other Core Build System projects

+The CMake and CBS Makefile project launch configurations for local applications have an improved Main tab and new Arguments, Environment, Debugger, Source, and Common tabs.

 # Bugs Fixed in this Release

 See [GitHub milestones](https://github.com/eclipse-cdt/cdt/milestone/11?closed=1)